4 wonderful parenting tips to get your child to draw.

 2. Give her creative freedom.

-The act of drawing is an art, and the most wonderful form of art is that which comes from the soul.
-While you’re encouraging your child to draw, be sure not to correct her.
+The act of drawing is an art, and the most beautiful form of art is that which comes from the soul.
+While encouraging your child to draw, be sure not to correct her.
 As parents, we naturally want to see our child excel, and when we see their unique drawings, we want to show them how to make it ‘better’.
 DON’T. Accept your child’s work of art as just that-- her work of art.
 It’s a genuine expression of who she is, what she sees, and how she feels, and that is not for you to change.

 3. Use pencils, markers, paint.